-- understand the biology of pathogens, their interactions with their hosts, and the diseases that they cause
+- interdisciplinary study of pathogens, their interaction with hosts and vectors and the diseases that they cause;

-- deploy and evaluate interventions to inform policy and practice
+- operational research and implementation science to inform policy and practice.

-The Faculty has 523 academic staff, 97 based outside of the UK, and 190 research students.
-Our main research interests are broadly defined as vector-borne diseases, especially malaria; respiratory diseases including tuberculosis and bacterial pneumonia; enteric infections; HIV and other sexually transmitted infections; neglected tropical diseases including trachoma, leishmaniasis and trypanosomiasis; and the prevention of blindness and disability.
+The Faculty has around 300 academic staff, 160 support staff and 135 research degree students.
+Its main research interests are broadly defined as vector-borne diseases, especially malaria; respiratory diseases including tuberculosis and bacterial pneumonia; enteric infections; HIV and other sexually transmitted infections; neglected tropical diseases including trachoma, leishmaniasis, schistosomiasis and trypanosomiasis; and the prevention of blindness.

-Our position at the interface between laboratory science, clinical medicine and population health, and our close links with colleagues and collaborators in more than 100 countries, ensure that our research is focussed on problems of major public health importance and that the results of our research can be rapidly translated into policy and practice.
+The Faculty is positioned at the interface between laboratory science, clinical medicine and population health, and has close links with colleagues and collaborators in more than 100 countries.
+This ensures that research is focussed on problems of major public health importance and that results can be rapidly translated into policy and programmatic practice.
+It has major strengths in the genome sciences, and exploits this expertise to better understand drug-resistance, disease transmission and pathogenic mechanisms.
+The Faculty contributes to LSHTM centres which bring together staff and students across LSHTM with interests in specific topics.
+Among our staff are the directors and/or co-directors of the LSHTM Centres for Antimicrobial Resistance, Malaria, TB and Vaccines.